ncent-archive/ncent-sandbox/README.md

 #### Body:
 Name  | Type | Description
 --- | --- | ---
-transactionUuid | Int | Unique identifier for a transaction signed | String | JSON string of signed message object (signed by the TokenType creator)
+challengeUuid | Int | Unique identifier for the challenge that is to be redeemed signed | String | JSON string of signed message object (signed by the Challenge sponsor)
 - - - -
 <br />